rieckhof/dancinglinks/README.md

 # Dancing Links / Sudoku solver
 This is an implementation of the Dancing Links algorithm from Donald E. Knuth found [here](https://www-cs-faculty.stanford.edu/~knuth/news.html).
-There is also an adapter for using Dancing Links for solving sudokus from size NxN
+There is also an adapter for using Dancing Links for solving sudokus from size NxN.
+Maybe in the future I could have more adapters to solve other problems N queens.

 ## How to build from Console:
 * Create a build folder inside the checkout repository